truefoundry/elasti/docs/autoscaler-integrations.md

+# Integration with HPA
+Elasti works seamlessly with Horizontal Pod Autoscaler (HPA) and handles scaling to zero on its own.
+Since Elasti manages the scale-to-zero functionality, you can configure HPA to handle scaling based on metrics for any number of replicas **greater than zero**, while Elasti takes care of scaling to/from zero.

 # Integration with KEDA
 Elasti takes care of scaling up a service when there is some traffic.
 We need another component to scale down the service when there is no traffic.
 KEDA is a good candidate for this.
 Here we will see how to integrate Elasti with KEDA to perform a complete scaling solution.